zhikangfan-jyd/toploansadviser/content/reviews/loan-depot.md

 As stated earlier, the company has a wide range of loan products and mortgages under its radius.
 Having a wide portfolio of loans attracts many customers and even keeps an existing customer interested in a different loan offering.

-The different types of loans include conventional loans, jumbo loans, FHA loans, VA loans, Fixed-rate loans, adjustable-rate loans, rate-and-term, and cash-out refinancing, along with construction and renovation loans.
+The different types of loans include conventional loans, jumbo loans, <a href="/best-fha-lenders" target="_blank" rel="noopener noreferrer">FHA loans</a>, VA loans, Fixed-rate loans, adjustable-rate loans, rate-and-term, and cash-out refinancing, along with construction and renovation loans.

 Each of the abovementioned loans has a different set of requirements and benefits.
 So it is advisable to carry out a due diligence process and see the type of loans that best fits your needs.
 The benefits and costs should be compared to make an effective decision.